 Will you be flying with a couple of bags or driving with several?
 How can you bring all the necessary items without overloading yourself?
 How will you find the time to get everything packed?

-First, take a breath.
+First, take a step back and breathe.
 This stage of travel is stressful for just about everyone.
-Once you get into the groove of assignments, you'll be packing like a pro, but in the meantime you have to take the first step.
-So let's go!
+Once you get into the groove of assignments, you'll be packing like a pro, but you have to take the first step in the meantime.

-Looking to pack extra blankets?
-Good idea, but don't pack them on their own.
-Use them as padding between other items.
-If you're packing anything fragile or that will move around a lot, wrap it up in a blanket or stick towels between your stuff.
+Are you planning on bringing extra blankets?
+Good idea!
+But don't pack them on their own.
+Instead, use blankets or other linens as padding between items.
+If you're packing anything fragile or that will move around during the move, wrap it up in a blanket or towels.

 Utilize YouTube!
 There are plenty of videos with tips on how to pack light or get the most out of a limited amount of space.
 For example, rolling your clothes instead of packing them folded can save you tons of room.